Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Introduction

 As indicated in previous studies \cite{Yang:2025ufs, Konoplya:2024lch, Skvortsova:2024msa, Liu:2024soc, Liu:2024wal, Du:2024ujg, Xamidov:2025oqx, Umarov:2025wzm, Chen:2025aqh, Ban:2024qsa, Lin:2024beb, Heidari:2024bkm, Wang:2024iwt, Shu:2024tut, Chen:2025ifv, Du:2025kcx, Liu:2025hcx, Al-Badawi:2025yqu, Zhang:2025ccx, Sahlmann:2025fde, Liu:2025iby}, these quantum gravity effects may exist outside the horizon and could, in principle, be detectable through strong-field GW observations.
+GWs provide one of the most precise probes to study the detailed structure of BH spacetimes and their surrounding astrophysical environment \cite{Nair:2022xfm, Mitra:2023sny, Krishnendu:2025byo, Battista:2021rlh, Battista:2022hmv, DeFalco:2023djo, DeFalco:2024ojf}.
 Among various GW sources, extreme mass-ratio inspirals (EMRIs) stand out as high-precision laboratories for testing fundamental gravity, owing to their extreme mass ratios, high expected event rates, and large signal-to-noise ratios (SNRs) \cite{Amaro-Seoane:2007osp, Cardenas-Avendano:2024mqp}.
-A typical EMRI system consists of a stellar-mass compact secondary object orbiting and gradually inspiraling toward a supermassive black hole, emitting GWs at the same time, with mass ratios generally ranging from $10^{-7}$ to $10^{-4}$.
+A typical EMRI system consists of a stellar-mass compact secondary object orbiting and gradually inspiraling toward a supermassive BH, emitting GWs at the same time, with mass ratios generally ranging from $10^{-7}$ to $10^{-4}$.
 By the late stages of inspiral, the secondary can complete on the order of $10^{4}$ to $10^{5}$ orbital cycles.
 This long-duration, cumulative evolution allows EMRI waveforms to encode exceptionally rich information about the strong-field spacetime, making them one of the most promising sources for future space-borne GW detectors such as LISA \cite{Babak:2017tow, LISA:2022kgy}, Taiji \cite{Gong:2021gvw}, and TianQin \cite{TianQin:2020hid}.
 At the same time, the intricate nature of these signals poses substantial challenges for accurate waveform modeling and data analysis.
 High fidelity EMRI waveform construction requires accounting for gravitational self-force effects \cite{Barack:2018yvs}, which have so far been developed up to second order in Schwarzschild spacetime \cite{Wardell:2021fyy}.
 Such calculations, however, are extremely complex and computationally expensive.
 Consequently, semi-classical kludge approximations — including the analytic kludge (AK) \cite{Barack:2003fp}, numerical kludge (NK) \cite{Babak:2006uv}, and augmented analytic kludge (AAK) \cite{Chua:2017ujo, Katz:2021yft} — are widely used as efficient waveform templates.
 These models reproduce the main physical features of realistic EMRI signals while greatly reducing computational cost.